Distinguished Mentor Award

 Award

-Recipients will receive a one-time allocation of $5,000 in University funds to facilitate further work within their discipline.
+Recipients will receive a one-time allocation of $3,000 in University funds to facilitate further work within their discipline.
 One award will be given annually.

 Criteria

 Candidates will be judged both on the evidence that they have demonstrated significant contribution to the mentoring of faculty for promotion and also graduate students to become future scholars.
-Priority will be given to candidates who are positively contributing to diverse representation in their field/discipline and have taken the Level 1: MENTOR Institute Online Training found in EDGE Learning.
+Priority will be given to candidates who are positively contributing to expanded representation in their field/discipline and have taken the Level 1: MENTOR Institute Online Training found in EDGE Learning.

 Nomination Process

 Department Heads/Directors/Chairs may submit a nomination for eligible faculty.
-A nomination packet must be submitted with the following materials through the Arizona Cultivate site by Wednesday, December 6th, 2023, 5pm.
+A nomination packet must be submitted with the following materials through the Arizona Cultivate site by Monday, December 9th, 2024, 5pm.

 • CV for the nominee